AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

       + analyzers (nt:unstructured)
       + tika (nt:unstructured)

-Following are the config options which can be defined at the index definition level
+At index definition level, the following config options are defined:

 type
 : Required and should always be `lucene`.